hagbard/the-flogger-manual/docs/next_backend.md

 ## How Existing Logging Systems Handle Naming

-Since a logger's configuration is typically held directly in the instance, and becomes desirable to have many logger instance, since sharing one instance between many classes would prevent you from being able to control log levels freely.
+Since a logger typically holds its own configuration, for maximum flexibility of log level control, it becomes desirable to have many logger instances, since sharing a logger between many classes would limit the ability to control log levels independently.
 This is especially important for library code which is expected to be used in many environments, and cannot predict how it might need to be configured during debugging.

 This results in the most common logger configuration being "one logger per class", with the logger instance named after the class.
-Given this scheme, and the ability to create "intermediate" loggers named after parent packages, it's possible to provide any combination of logging configuration, from simple to complex, since every location in the namespace can have logging configuration associated with it.
+Given this scheme, and the ability to create "intermediate" loggers named after parent packages, it's possible to provide any combination of logging configuration, since every location in the namespace can have logging configuration associated with it.

 <img src="{{site.baseurl}}/assets/logger_hierarchy.svg">

-While simple, this means that every single class must allocate a new logger instance during class initialization, which both adds to the time taken to load the class and incurs hundreds or thousands of potentially non-trivially sized allocations.
+While simple, this means that every single class must allocate a new logger instance during class initialization, which both adds to the time taken to load each class, and incurs hundreds or thousands of potentially non-trivially sized allocations.

 And in reality, almost all of these logger instances will end up with effectively identical logging configurations almost all the time, since it's only during debugging that the ability to